 Protection of Human Subjects training completion is required by all faculty, students, and staff involved in human subject research before the commencement of research, whether the research is funded or unfunded.
 Training for human subject research includes, area specific human subject modules, Conflict of Interest, and Responsible Conduct of Research.
 The CITI completion certificates must be attached to the research protocol for the committee to consider it for review.

-Responsible Conduct of Research training is required for NSF funded research.
-All undergraduate, graduate students and Post-Docs supported by a NSF grant must complete the RCR training.
+Responsible Conduct of Research training is required for all NSF and NIH-funded research.
+All undergraduate, graduate students, Post-Docs, and PIs supported by an NSF or NIH grant must complete the RCR training.

-- Go to the CITI training modules
+- Go to the CITI training modules,

-Select the training module(s) in your area of research, e.g., Human Subjects: AREA I: Humanities-PHSC, AREA II-Social & Behavioral Research, AREA III-Biomedical Research Investigators-PHSC, School of Education/EDIRC or Charles Center StudentIRB; IACUC, RCR, Safety, Conflict of Interest.
+- Select the training module(s) in your research area, e.g., Human Subjects: AREA I: Humanities-PHSC, Responsible Conduct of Research (RCR), AREA II-Social & Behavioral Research, AREA III-Biomedical Research Investigators-PHSC, School of Education/EDIRC or Charles Center StudentIRB; IACUC, RCR, Safety, Conflict of Interest.